depque/M1_E_Book_on_C_Programming/5_Report/README.md

 ## Cost and Features
 * This project has various features, like it can provide contents on c programming concepts to the user.
 * User can also run the given sample codes and try it by themslef. which is a big plus point for this project.
-* users have option also option to give their valuable suggestions in or platform.
+* Users have option also option to give their valuable suggestions in or platform.
 #### above features are shown in the below screenshot.
 <img src="https://github.com/depque/Typing-Tutor/blob/master/1_Requirements/index.png" width="1080" height="720">